Biography

 Jane Sercombe Lewis quietly but obsessively produces work which is oblivious to fashion, trends or movements.
 Known principally as a painter, she is also an accomplished draughtswoman and printmaker.

-Winner of the Slade Prize on graduation from the Slade School of Art UCL, on leaving college Jane was represented by Carol Mann, who was at that time an art historian and artist’s agent (later an author of books on art and on women’s politics).
-As a young artist, Jane showed regularly at the Curwen Gallery and other London galleries, worked for a while as a scenic artist for BBC Television, and went on to become a full-time assistant lecturer at the Slade School.
+Born in London in 1953, Jane studied fine art at Hornsey College of Art (London) and the Slade School of Art UCL.
+Winner of the Slade Prize on graduation, on leaving college Jane was represented by Carol Mann, who was at that time an art historian and artist’s agent (later an author of books on art and on women’s politics).
+As a young artist, Jane showed regularly at the Curwen Gallery and other London galleries, worked for a while as a scenic artist for BBC Television, and went on to become full-time assistant lecturer to Bartolomeu dos Santos at the Slade School.
 She also taught at Watford, Harrow, Richmond (Surrey) and Leeds Colleges of Art and was a visiting lecturer at Reading University and Byam Shaw School of Art.
-An early turning point in her painting career was participating in the ground-breaking Women’s Images of Men exhibition at the ICA in London in 1980.
-Showing in the exhibition's sequel Pandora’s Box while at the same time pursuing a 12 month residency with Kent Opera in 1985, gave her work the wider exposure that enabled her to paint full-time and exhibit with the Nicholas Treadwell Gallery.
+An early turning point in her painting career was participating in the ground-breaking Women’s Images of Men exhibition at the Institute of Contemporary Art in London in 1980.
+Showing in the exhibition's sequel Pandora’s Box while at the same time pursuing a twelve month residency with Kent Opera in 1985, gave her work the wider exposure needed to enable her to paint full-time and exhibit with the Nicholas Treadwell Gallery.
 In 1989 Kent Opera commissioned and published three paintings to commemorate their 20th Anniversary.
 She was later awarded a Fellowship in Drawing by the Henry Moore Foundation which attracted the attention of the Portal Gallery in London, where Jane exhibited from 1993 to 2013.
-More recently she has received funding from Arts Council England and the Oppenheim-John Downes Memorial Trust, and was commissioned by Standard Chartered Bank for their corporate collection.
-Jane’s work has been shown in solo and group exhibitions throughout the UK and also internationally.
-Paintings and prints are in a number of public collections and numerous private collections and she now shows regularly with the Nicholas Treadwell Gallery in Vienna, as well as occasionally exhibiting independently by opening her work-place Solitary Space Studio to collectors.
+She has received funding from Arts Council England and the Oppenheim-John Downes Memorial Trust, and was commissioned by Standard Chartered Bank for their corporate collection.
+Jane’s work has been shown in solo and group exhibitions throughout the UK and also in Europe and the USA.
+Paintings and prints are in a number of public collections and numerous private collections and she continues to show regularly with the Nicholas Treadwell Gallery in Oslip, Austria, as well as occasionally opening her work-place Solitary Space Studio to collectors.

-Articles about Jane’s work and reproductions of her images have appeared in art catalogues, books and periodicals which include The Sciences/USA, Mslexia Magazine/UK, Univers des Arts/France, Nouveau Magazine/Netherlands, Uptown Magazine/UK, Pastel Journal/USA, Faber & Faber, Paladin Books and most significantly Bloodaxe Books, who have used 22 paintings as covers for their poetry publications.
-She has written articles for The Artist, Artists & Illustrators, Photoshop Creative, The Jackdaw and Vegan Life magazines and been featured in online magazines Lavender Review, Lucky Compiler and Visionarios as well as being interviewed for a number of Blogs.
-Her work is extensively featured in A Singular Vision - Fifty Years of British Painting at The Portal Gallery (Prestel Books) and her early work and biography is in part included in Kiss My Art by Nicholas Treadwell.
+Articles about Jane’s work and reproductions of her images have appeared in art catalogues, books and periodicals which include The Sciences/USA, Mslexia Magazine/UK, Univers des Arts/France, Nouveau Magazine/Netherlands, Uptown Magazine/UK, Pastel Journal/USA, Faber & Faber, Paladin Books and significantly Bloodaxe Books, who reproduced her paintings on 22 on the covers of their poetry publications.
+She has written articles for The Artist, Artists & Illustrators, Photoshop Creative, The Jackdaw and Vegan Life magazines and been featured in online magazines Lavender Review, Lucky Compiler, Visionarios and Animal Culture as well as being interviewed for a number of Blogs.
+Her work is featured in A Singular Vision - Fifty Years of British Painting at The Portal Gallery/J. Wilder & L. Gascoigne (Prestel Books), Ingres in Fashion/A. Ribeiro (Yale University Press), Discovering Drawing/S. Mahan-Cox (Davis Publications), The Art of Compassion/L. Sanders & J. Goodall (Amazon Publications), Vegan Art – A Book of Visual Protest/T. Kane (HENI Publishing), Cats Rock – Felines in Contemporary Art and Pop Culture/E. Daley (Cernunnos Books), and her early work and biography is in part included in Nicholas Treadwell’s book Kiss My Art.

 JANE LEWIS ARTIST